snow2650/ShadeMap/README.md

 # Shade Map
 Implement an application that can calculate the “shadow path” in Vancouver:
-Based on the Scientific Reports paper “CoolWalks for active mobility in urban street networks” that you provided, together with related technical research, this is entirely feasible.
-The following describes the required work and process:
+Based on the Scientific Reports paper “CoolWalks for active mobility in urban street networks”, the following describes the required work and process:

 1. Technical Overview and Theoretical Foundations
 The paper proposes a CoolWalkability index and a path selection model.
 Using street network and building footprint data, it parameterizes a “sun avoidance preference” (α) to measure the degree of shading along the route and walking comfort.
 (Referenced sources: arXiv, IT University of Copenhagen.)